Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Sample versions and applications

 \subsection{Illustration and discussion}

-In view of the various theoretical results obtained on the sample multivariate geometric quantiles and halfspace depths, in terms of rates of growth or decay, respectively, or of tail behaviour, we turn to empirical illustrations of those results, considering light and heavy tailed-distributions.
-Geometric quantiles are evaluated using the algorithm given in \cite{Chaudhury1996}, while halfdepth contours are evaluated using the R--package developed in \cite{Pokotylo2019}.
+In view of the various theoretical results obtained on the sample multivariate geometric quantiles and halfspace depths, in terms of rates of growth or decay, respectively, or of tail behavior, we turn to empirical illustrations of those results, considering light and heavy tailed-distributions.
+Geometric quantiles are evaluated using the algorithm given in \cite{Chaudhury1996}, while halfspace depth contours are evaluated using the R--package developed in \cite{Pokotylo2019}.